Thief (film): Plot

-After resisting a shakedown from a group of corrupt police detectives, and then subsequently ditching their surveillance, Frank and his crew are involved in a large-scale Los Angeles diamond heist organized by Leo.
-All goes well with Frank's "burn job" and he is expecting the agreed-upon sum of $830,000 for the unmounted stones with a wholesale value $4 million.
-But when Frank returns from the job, Leo gives him less than $100,000.
-This is all that Frank will receive in cash, according to Leo, who says he invested the rest of Frank's cut in shopping centers in Fort Worth and Dallas, Texas, an idea Frank had previously rejected.
-In addition, Leo has set up a Palm Beach score for Frank in six weeks without consulting him.
-Frank tells Leo that their deal is over and takes the cash as he leaves, demanding the rest of his money in 24 hours.
+After resisting a shakedown from a group of corrupt police detectives, Frank and his crew execute a large-scale diamond heist in Los Angeles.
+Frank expects the agreed-upon sum of $830,000 for his part in the heist, but Leo gives him less than $100,000, saying he invested the rest of Frank's cut in Texas shopping centers against Frank's wishes.
+Leo has also committed frank to a robbery in Palm Beach without consulting him.
+Frank tells Leo that their partnership is over and demands the rest of his money in 24 hours.

-Frank drives to his car lot, unaware that Leo's henchmen have already beaten and captured Barry and are waiting to ambush him.
-Frank is knocked out, and Barry is killed by the enforcers.
-Frank awakens with Leo staring down at him, surrounded by his henchmen.
-Leo informs him that he, Jessie, their child, and everything he owns are Leo's property.
-He threatens Frank's family if he does not continue working for him.
-Leo warns Frank to focus on his responsibilities.
-When Frank returns home, he orders an uncomprehending Jessie out of their house, telling her their marriage is over, that she must immediately leave, and that he will not be joining her.
-Frank instructs an associate to drive her, the baby, and $410,000 in cash to somewhere where they cannot be located.
+Frank is ambushed at his car lot by Leo's henchmen, who have already killed Barry.
+Leo threatens Frank's family if he doesn't continue working for him.
+Frank returns home, tells Jessie their marriage is over and that she must immediately leave the house.
+Frank instructs an associate to relocate her, the baby, and $410,000 in cash somewhere they can't be located.

-With nothing to lose, Frank blows up their home using high-explosive charges.
-He then drives to his business establishments and does likewise.
-Armed with a pistol, he quietly breaks into Leo's house in a peaceful neighborhood and pistol whips Attaglia in the kitchen.
-Frank hunts for Leo, killing him in the living room.
-Frank then pursues Attaglia as he tries to escape from the house but is confronted in the front yard by Leo’s bodyguards.
-In the ensuing gunfight, Frank is shot but manages to kill the trio.
-Frank loosens what appears to be a bulletproof vest he was wearing beneath his jacket and walks away into the night.
+With nothing to lose, Frank blows up their home using high-explosive charges, then does the same to his legitimate business fronts.
+He breaks into Leo's house and pistol whips Attaglia and kills Leo.
+Before he can escape he's confronted by Leo's bodyguards and is shot in the ensuing gunfight.
+Frank kills all three of Leo's men, loosens the bulletproof vest under his jacket, and walks away into the night.